STAMP-project/dspot/README.md

 Please, do not amplify test classes that mix test frameworks (test methods in JUnit4 and JUnit5 within the same test class.)

 If you have such test class, please amplify the different test framework separately.

+#### Supported JDKs & Build Tools

+DSpot runs with the following Java versions:

+* Java 1.8
+* Java 11
+* Java 16 (used as JDK, not tested if it can support Java 16 language features)

+It can amplify tests of projects built with:

+* Maven 3.6
+* Gradle 7

 ## Minimizing and Prettifying DSpot Amplified Test Cases
 With the [DSpot Prettifier](dspot-prettifier) you can remove redundant assertions from your amplified test cases & give them more expressive names with the help of code2vec and context2vec.